-The Plan's financial assets, liabilities and derivative instruments are included in the Statement of Net Assets at amounts that approximate the net fair value.
+The Plan's financial assets and liabilities included in the Statement of Net Assets are carried at net market value which the Trustee believes approximates net fair value.
 Refer to Note 2 for the methods and assumptions adopted in determining the net market values of investments and Note 9 for Derivatives.